-- The Beast under Athkathla in Baldur's Gate 2 has to be defeated by not fighting him...
+- The Empathic Manifestation under Athkathla in Baldur's Gate II has to be defeated by not fighting him...
 Although in this particular case you have to actually HEAL him.
 Would be a case of Revive Kills Zombie if it weren't for the fact that it explicitly states feeding on hostility and hostile emotions (and so the implication goes that it was your kindness that beat him, not the healing per se).

 - The dancing zombies in the fifth level of Monster Party for the NES.
 When you enter the room, they say "Watch us dance!"
 Do nothing but wait a moment, and you win.

 - In a non-winning way, this is how Dororo's special ends in Keroro RPG.

-- In Prince Of Persia 1, the Prince's mirror reflection would kill you if you tried to fight it since hitting it draws from your health, too, but if you sheathed your sword and walked into it, it would absorb into you.
-This was especially tricky since the Prince always put away his sword automatically after killing an enemy, and putting it away during combat was a move that was never necessary anywhere else and easily suicidal.
+- In Prince of Persia, the Prince's mirror reflection would kill you if you tried to fight it since hitting it draws from your health, too, but if you sheathed your sword and walked into it, it would absorb into you.
+This is especially tricky since the Prince automatically draws his sword upon facing an enemy and puts it away after killing it, so the player is never hinted they even can do that.

 - In Mysteries of the Sith, the expansion to Jedi Knight, the only way to defeat Kyle after his fall to The Dark Side is to deactivate your lightsaber and basically dare him to kill you.
 There's a helpful hint in the form of a wall carving of a female Jedi with her saber deactivated in front of her, something you wouldn't expect to find in a Sith temple.

-- Mother 3 has a very, very tragic variation of this.
-The last battle with the final Big Bad comes only moments after the reveal that the said big bad is your long lost twin brother, who was kidnapped, forcibly turned into a robotic chimera, and brainwashed.
-During the battle the knowledge of this leaves you unable to attack (later on you can try but those attempts are pretty much you closing your eyes and half heartingly swinging) so all you can do is defend and heal as you, your father, and the spirit of you dead mother tries to reach him.
-In the end he regains senses but then turns his own attack on himself and dies in your arms.
+- MOTHER 3 has a very, very tragic variation of this.
+The last battle with The Dragon comes only moments after the reveal that the said dragon is your long lost twin brother, who was kidnapped, forcibly turned into a robotic chimera, and brainwashed.
+During the battle, the knowledge of this leaves you unable to attack (later on you can try, but those attempts are pretty much you closing your eyes and half-heartedly swinging), so all you can do is defend and heal as you, your father, and the spirit of your dead mother tries to reach him.
+In the end, he regains his senses, but then turns his own attack on himself and dies in your arms.